Barbuseries/go-muscu/README.md

 ### Example ###

-Let's say we want to do 10 times 10 Push-ups, then 5 times 20 Sit-ups and finally, 4 times a Plank for 60 seconds.
+Let's say we want to do 10 times 10 Push-ups, then 5 times 20 Sit-ups and finally, 4 times a Plank for 60 seconds while being notified every 15 seconds.

 For brevity, let's assume we rest for 90 seconds between each series.